15 Fascinating Cultural Differences Around The World

 Don’t mix up Aussies and Kiwis in New Zealand.

-Don’t blow your nose in public in Turkey or Japan.
+Do not blow your nose in public in Turkey or Japan.

-Don’t jump the queue in the UK.
+I wouldn’t jump the queue (line) in the UK.

 Don’t stand in a queue in the Middle East.